Daryl Jones (politician): Political career

 Jones was elected to the Florida House of Representatives in 1990.
 After his first session, the Miami Herald named him Freshman Representative of The Year.
 On August 24, 1992, Hurricane Andrew devastated Representative Jones' House District while he was in the midst of a campaign for the State Senate.

 From 1992 to 2002, he served in the Florida Senate.
-Senator Jones' immediately went to work, sponsoring the Hurricane Andrew Trust Fund Bill, which appropriated more than $650 million over four years to help rebuild the devastated area.
+During this time and in the aftermath of Hurricane Andrew, Jones sponsored the Hurricane Andrew Trust Fund Bill, which appropriated more than $650 million over four years to help rebuild the devastated area.
 South Dade County largely recovered in only four years.
-Senator Jones also sponsored and passed the Rosewood Bill, the only legislation in American history to grant reparations to African Americans.
-Uniquely qualified as an Air Force Officer, Lawyer and Statesman, during the 90s, Senator Jones successfully defended the existence of Homestead AFB before 2 Realignment and Closure Commission Boards.
-In 1995, Senator Jones was elected Democratic Senate President-designate.
-The next year, President Clinton appointed Senator Jones to the U.S. Air Force Academy Board of Visitors].
+Jones also sponsored and passed the Rosewood Bill, which is the only legislation in American history to grant reparations to African Americans.

-In 1998 he was President Bill Clinton's choice to be Secretary of the Air Force but was not confirmed.
+In the 1990s, Jones successfully defended the existence of Homestead AFB before 2 Realignment and Closure Commission Boards.
+In 1995, Jones was elected Democratic Senate President-designate.
+The next year, President Clinton appointed Jones to the U.S. Air Force Academy Board of Visitors.
+In 1998, he was President Bill Clinton's choice to be Secretary of the Air Force, but was not confirmed.

 In 2002, Jones was the first African-American to run for Governor of Florida.

 On September 14, 2006, he was chosen as a nominee for the position of Lieutenant Governor of Florida by gubernatorial candidate Jim Davis.

 Personal

 Jones currently resides in Miami.
 He has three children: Derek, Durel, and Michele.
 He has spent the past several years running his own real estate investment and consulting firm, D.L.
-Jones & Associates and is president of The Law Offices of Daryl L. Jones, P.A., a law firm specializing in foreclosure defense and loan modifications.
+Jones & Associates, and is president of the Law Offices of Daryl L. Jones, P.A., a law firm specializing in foreclosure defense and loan modifications.